MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 [!INCLUDE[](includes/hololens-oobe-screens.md)]

-1. You may be asked to set up multi-factor authentication if it hasn't already been set up on this account.
+1. You may be asked to set up multi-factor authentication if it has not already been set up on this account.
 1. Calibration will start.
 Run through the calibration process following the gems with your eyes.
 1. Your device will prompt you to set up Iris sign in.
 Go ahead and register following the dots with your eyes.
-1. You'll be asked to set up a PIN for your login.
+1. You will be asked to set up a PIN for your login.
 This is for this device only.
-1. You'll be shown prompts for voice, location, and telemetry.
+1. You will be shown prompts for voice, location, and telemetry.
 (Please enable telemetry as it helps us identify and fix issues.) <sup>2</sup>
-1. You'll be shown how to open the start menu.
+1. You will be shown how to open the start menu.
 Hold your palm facing you and tap your wrist.
 Do it again and finish the training. <sup>2</sup>

 <sup>2</sup> - These screens can be skipped if these settings were previously configured by policy.

-You'll now have completed set up.
+You will now have completed set up.
 Congrats!

-We're still a few steps away from being able to make that Remote Assist call.
+We are still a few steps away from being able to make that Remote Assist call.
 Using the following flow chart we can determine the environment you are in and how to use Remote Assist.

 <img src="images/post-oobe-kisok-flowchart.jpg" alt="Post OOBE Kiosk flowchart">